Shaivpidadi/hacker-house-protocol/HHP_INTEGRATION.md

 # HHP Protocol Integration

-This document explains how the Hacker House Protocol (HHP) has been integrated into the CryptoReal application.
+This document explains how the Hacker House Protocol (HHP) has been integrated into the Hacker House Protocol application.

 ## Overview